drxuon/sync_files/nextcloud_sync/README.md

+# ATTENZIONE!!!
+Questo è un progetto personale a scopo di studio, non si garantisce in alcun modo il corretto funzionamento.
+Chi lo usa lo fa a proprio rischio.

+# WARNING!!!
+This is a personal project for study purposes; proper functioning is not guaranteed in any way.
+Use it at your own risk.

 # Nextcloud Media Sync

 Script avanzato per la sincronizzazione di file multimediali da Raspberry Pi a server Nextcloud con gestione intelligente dei duplicati, database SQLite locale, ripresa automatica e modalità dry-run.